Horizontal-org/Tella-website/docs/For organizations/overview.md

 :::

-### Nextcloud {#nextcloud}
+### Nextcloud {#Nextcloud}
-Users can sign-in directly to their NextCloud account from within Tella and upload files to a folder in their NextCloud account.
-Each "report" uploaded will create a new folder in NextCloud.
+Users can sign-in directly to their Nextcloud account from within Tella and upload files to a folder in their Nextcloud account.
+Each "report" uploaded will create a new folder in Nextcloud.

-As for all Connections in Tella, users can use most of the NextCloud connection offline through the Draft, Outbox and Submit Later tabs.
+As for all Connections in Tella, users can use most of the Nextcloud connection offline through the Draft, Outbox and Submit Later tabs.

 :::tip
 Learn more about the Nextcloud connection [here](/nextcloud),